http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 ******************************************************************************/

-• A name only is interpreted as Shell command.
+- A solitary name is interpreted as Shell command.

 ./build alldocs